Valerioageno/Valerioageno/README.md

 ### Hi there 👋

+I'm an Italian building manager switched to frontend developer by passion.

+My favourite tecnologies are Javascript & Rust and I am interested in blockchains.

+### Working on 🚧

+I'm currently working on <a href="https://github.com/Valerioageno/ssr-rs">ssr_rs</a> to improve the connection between javascript and rust by enabling server side rendering on rust backends.

 <!--
 **Valerioageno/Valerioageno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.